 - Increased Self-Confidence

 The improvement in performance is linked to the elevated confidence levels that ensured a certain self-efficacy.
-This can also be a placebo effect, that comes from carrying out a superstitious belief before performing in an event that gives them a feeling of being lucky.
+This can also be a placebo effect, which comes from carrying out a superstitious belief before performing in an event that gives them a feeling of being lucky.
 These rituals may also help to focus and find a flow, which improves performance.

 - Poor Decision-Making

-Although most often than not, superstitious beliefs take the form of harmless habits, sometimes, they may lead to confusion, misunderstandings, and poor decision making, since the people who believe in them see only a magical view of reality.
+Although most often than not, superstitious beliefs take the form of harmless habits, sometimes, they may lead to confusion, misunderstandings, and poor decision-making, since the people who believe in them see only a magical view of reality.
 When trusting in good luck and destiny, people may not always make sound decisions.